ibnbayo/startup-info/README.md

 ## Output

-The output will contain ChatGPT's response for each domain with extracted company info in JSON format.
+The output will contain the LLM's response for each domain with extracted company info in JSON format.

 Any errors during scraping will be logged.

 ## Customization

-The prompt sent to ChatGPT can be customized by editing the `message_log` payload in `send_message()`.
+The prompt sent to LLM can be customized by editing the `message_log` payload in `send_message()`.

 Scraping logic can be adapted by changing the `scrape_domain()` function.